malinapavel/web-app-project/README.md

 ### Consider the following branches:
-    - 'master' branch: all the commits related to all webpages (including 'index.html')
+    - 'master' branch: all the commits related to all webpages
     - 'about-us' branch: all the commits related to the 'about-us.html' web app
     - 'contact' branch: all the commits related to the 'contact.html' web app
     - 'sign-up' branch: all the commits related to the 'sign-up.html' web app
     - 'django_pj' branch: all the commits related to the backend part of the web app

-    => all branches (except the master) will be merged into master branch
+    => all branches (except the master, of course) will be merged into master branch